Indo-Iranians: First wave – Indo-Aryans

 Two-wave models of Indo-Iranian expansion have been proposed by Burrow (1973) and Parpola (1999).
 The Indo-Iranians and their expansion are strongly associated with the Proto-Indo-European invention of the chariot.
 It is assumed that this expansion spread from the Proto-Indo-European homeland north of the Caspian Sea south to the Caucasus, Central Asia, the Iranian plateau, and the Indian subcontinent.

 The Mitanni of Anatolia

-The Mitanni, a people known in eastern Anatolia from about 1500 BC, were of possibly of mixed origins: a Hurrian-speaking majority was supposedly dominated by a non-Anatolian, Indo-Aryan elite.
+The Mitanni, a people known in eastern Anatolia from about 1500 BC, were of possibly of mixed origins: An indigenous non Indo-European Hurrian-speaking majority was supposedly dominated by a non-Anatolian, Indo-Aryan elite.
 There is linguistic evidence for such a superstrate, in the form of: